Precious G. Gunter, Director

 Jessica’s legal studies were dedicated to Labor and Employment law.
 Through her first summer and second year of law school, she investigated claims of discrimination for the Louisville Metro Human Relations Commission.
 Jessica was the recipient of the Florida NELA Fellowship between her second and third year of law school, where she worked to help potential plaintiffs in their claims of workplace discrimination and harassment on the east coast of Florida.
 Much of Jessica’s work focused on Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act of 1990, the Age Discrimination in Employment Act of 1973, and the Florida Civil Rights Act.
 Jessica also took special interest in working with public employees in the state of Florida.
 Jessica remained with the law firm until April 2016 when she moved to Naples, FL.

 Jessica is very excited to join the OIEC, where her love of higher education and the law merge quite nicely.
-In her role as an investigator, she will assist the Director and Assistant Director with sexual assault, sexual harassment, and discrimination investigations under Title IX and Title VII.
-She also plans to be active in the University community, and will assist the Director, Assistant Director, and Diversity and Inclusion Specialist in campus lectures, trainings, and diversity committees.
+In her role as an investigator, she will assist the Director with sexual assault, sexual harassment, and discrimination investigations under Title IX and Title VII.
+She also plans to be active in the University community, and will assist the Director, and Diversity and Inclusion Manager in campus lectures, trainings, and diversity committees.

 Fun facts about Jess: She loves standup comedy and terrible science fiction movies- the bigger the spider or more mechanical the shark the better!
 She is a shop-local junky (living in Louisville rubbed off on her a little bit) and loves exploring farmers markets and little shops.